On the Pulse Shaping for Delay-Doppler Communications: Delay-Doppler Nyquist Pulse Shaping

 In this section, we study the ambiguity function and pulse shaping using the constructed basis functions.
 Due to the space limitation, we omit the detailed derivations and refer to the interested readers to the journal version of this paper.
-According to~\eqref{DD_received_signal}, we highlight that the corresponding DD domain matched-filtering for basis functions is essentially of the following form
+We argue that the ideal DD domain basis functions may be a set of quasi-periodically extended delta functions, i.e., $\varphi \left( {\tau ,\nu } \right) = \delta \left( \tau \right)\delta \left( \nu \right)$, which are fully localized in the fundamental rectangle and therefore minimizes the interference among information symbols.
+It should be noted that the well-known \emph{Heisenberg's uncertainty principle} forbids the fully localized pulses in the TF domain~\cite{mallat1999wavelet}.
+However, the Heisenberg's uncertainty principle does not apply to the DD domain directly because delay and Doppler are not a pair of Fourier duals.
+More specifically, we shall highlight that the DD domain basis functions are only fully localized in the fundamental rectangle locally, while are in fact quasi-periodic in the whole DD domain globally according to~\eqref{DD_basis_function_offset_construction}.
+Particularly, according to the definition of the Zak transform, a signal that is periodic in both time and frequency can yield